The Complete Guide to Probiotics

 2. Colony Forming Units (CFUs)

-CFUs indicate the number of viable microorganisms in the product.
+CFUs indicate the number of viable microorganisms in the supplement.

 • Most research showing benefits used doses between 1-10 billion CFUs per day